esperanza0990/Translate-YouTube-Subtitles/README.md

 * azure-cli: to use Azure Translator service

 ## Prerequisites(See Azure documentation for details):
-* A Microsoft Azure account
+* A Microsoft Azure account with an available subscription
+* You have run `az login` on your terminal to login to Azure before executing the script `RunMeWithYouTubeLink.sh`
 * In your Azure storage account used for translation, you are assigned the "Storage Blob Data Owner" role
 * Your source and target containers inside your storage account have the Container public access level.
 * Make sure to have the correct permissions when generating the SAS token for your source (read & list) and target containers (write & list).
+See Azure documentation for details.
 * You need to have your storage container sas tokens, Azure Translator key and enpoint written in the code.
 This is not safe.
 A better approach is to use Azure Key Vault and not explicitly writing out the credentials.
 But this repo is casual so whatever.

 ## References: